BallMJ92/AntiUAC/README.md

 **Usage**

-1 - Create a folder on your desktop and save the 'noadmin' batch file within it
+1 - Create a folder on your desktop and save the 'AntiAdmin' batch file within it

 2 - Create a subfolder to hold the extracted application files

 3 - Download Application and place .exe file inside the main folder on the desktop.

-4 - Drag and drop .exe file onto noamdin batch file
+4 - Drag and drop .exe application file onto the 'AntiAdmin'batch file

 5 - UAC will now be disabled which will allow you to run through the motions of installing the application